thayerj/jquery-datalink/README.md

 });
 ```
 This would imply that firstName is mapped one way to person["first-name"], lastName is two-way mapped to person["last-name"], and both mappings go through the UpperCase convert function.

-3. Simply not allow mixing of the mapping styles.

 ## jQuery(..).link() API